georgerschmid/Movie-Database-Searcher/README.md

 # cs454FinalProject

+backend
-to run the search server
+go into backend and use the command below to run the search server also install dependecnies as needed

 uvicorn app:app --reload

-frontend
+frontend aka my-prject
+go into my-project folder then start by

-yarn install
+npm install

+then to run

+npm run dev